 Distributing Static Content

-To resolve issues of insufficient disk space when storing large amounts of static content and long load times, CMS developers have made it possible to integrate cloud storage with their own products.
+To resolve low disk space issues when storing large amounts of static content and long load times, CMS developers have made it possible to integrate cloud storage with their own products.

 These solutions offer numerous advantages: